 When a contested divorce occurs, a spouse may cite “fault” or “no-fault” grounds.
 Fault grounds may be cited if a marriage falls apart due to adultery, abuse, desertion, habits of intoxications, or a prison sentence of 5 years or more.
 When no-fault grounds are cited, it means that neither spouse is holding the other responsible for the end of the marriage and the divorce proceedings may begin.

 Sometimes, in a divorce, both spouses believe that their marriage truly cannot be fixed.
 When they agree on their own conditions of the divorce, it is known as an uncontested divorce.
 When neither spouse holds the other responsible, it is also known as an “Irretrievable Breakdown of Marriage.”
-The two types of irretrievable breakdowns are:

 There are some divorce cases in which a couple does not wish to go to court to settle their disagreements.
 While it is not possible for all couples, there are options available to spouses in order to end their marriage.
 These different divorce methods exist to allow couples to come to agreements on their own terms without the assistance of a judge.
 Conversations within these methods cover marital issues such as child support, child custody, the division of assets, and alimony.
 Some examples of different divorce alternatives are: